-In the midst of the COVID-19 pandemic, your spring allergies may be adding to your anxiety about your health.
+In the midst of the COVID-19 pandemic, your seasonal allergies may be adding to your anxiety about your health.
 Are those watery eyes and stuffy nose symptoms of the new coronavirus or allergies?

-“This time of year is a challenge for people with allergies, and now more so with COVID fears,” says James M. Huffman, MD, an ophthalmologist in central Kentucky.
+“Certain times of year are challenging for people with allergies, and now more so with COVID fears,” says James M. Huffman, MD, an ophthalmologist in central Kentucky.
 “Symptoms in people infected with coronavirus can differ from person to person based on their illness.
 Having that varying information out there can be confusing if you’re not sure what you should be looking for.”

 Should I worry about my itchy, watery eyes?